courtois-neuromod/overview_project/README.md

 # overview_project
-slideshow providing an overview of the neuromod project
+slideshow providing an overview of the Courtois neuromod project